 Parents are generally the best people to decide what is in the best interest of their children.
 When parents and their attorneys are unable to agree about a custody plan for the children, there are options such as therapy and mediation that are available to parents to help put aside differences and work out plans that will help families get through the emotional journey of divorce in a mutually agreeable manner.

 However, when these conflict resolution methods fail and parents continue to have strong opposition to each other, a custody evaluator is often another person who enters into the divorce team.
-This process typically happens after one or more court appearances where there is no progress on deciding a custody plan for the children.
+The custody evaluation process typically happens after one or more court appearances where there is no progress on deciding a custody plan for the children.
 Please remember that in most cases it is preferable for the parents to decide where their children should spend time, but a professional evaluator is there when that cannot happen.

 What Is a Custody Evaluator?

 A child custody evaluator is someone who is typically a psychologist, although other mental health professionals also serve as evaluators.
 They generally take special training every year in best practices in conducting evaluations and they are often appointed by the court to serve in this role.

 Depending on the situation and urgency, child custody evaluation can be rapid or extensive.
 For example, some fast-track evaluations happen at the courthouse, while others may take months to be completed.
 Each parent meets with the evaluator and the children meet with the evaluator.
 In the case of a brief evaluation, the evaluator gives verbal findings to the judge to assist the judge in making a custody ruling.
 This can happen in one day.